Felix Adler

 Adler's social philosophy opposed commercialism.
 He claimed, "The root disease that afflicts the world at the present day is the supremacy of the commercial point of view."
 His thought prized public works and the use of reason to develop ultimate ethical standards.
 Adler published such works as Creed and Deed (1878), Moral Instruction of Children (1892), Life and Destiny (1905), The Religion of Duty (1906), Essentials of Spirituality (1908), An Ethical Philosophy of Life (1918), The Reconstruction of the Spiritual Ideal (1925), and Our Part in this World.

 He used ideas from Judaism and the philosophies of Kant and Ralph Waldo Emerson, mixed with certain socialist ideas of his time.
 He believed that the concept of a "personal god" was unnecessary and thought that the human personality was the central force of religion.
 He believed that different people's interpretations of religions were to be respected as religious in themselves.
 The Ethical Culture movement was open to people of diverse beliefs.
-Ethical Culture societies were formed in the late nineteenth century in numerous cities in the United States, for instance, Philadelphia and St. Louis.
+Ethical culture societies were formed in the late nineteenth century in numerous cities in the United States, such as Philadelphia and St. Louis.